argonne-lcrc/user-guides/docs/improv/running-jobs-improv.md

 ### Backfill Queue

-The backfill queue is used to improve the overall efficiency of the cluster by utilizing idle resources that would otherwise remain unused.
-Only jobs that ran out of hours may use the backfill queue.
-Users can submit jobs to the backfill queue by specifying it as the target queue in the PBS select statement.
+The backfill queue is used to improve the overall efficiency of the cluster by utilizing idle resources that would otherwise remain unused. **Only jobs that ran out of hours may use the backfill queue, and the maximum wall-time is 4 hours.** Users can submit jobs to the backfill queue by specifying it as the target queue in the PBS select statement.
 For example:

 ```
 #PBS -q backfill